yshih7/zeek-online/README.md

-# penultima-online
+# zeek-online
-A client for playing Penultima online
+A client for playing Zeek the Geek online

 ## Project structure
 The server and client code are in separate, nested projects for simplicity